You have to know what you want, before you can find it.

 Finding love — true love — is such a simple thing, right?
 At least it seemed so, given what you saw in the movies and all the fairy tales you grew up with.
 But do you really know how to find love or if dating will really work for you?

 The problem is that when it comes to finding your soulmate in real life, things aren’t nearly so simple.
-In fact, they can be totally confusing and frustrating.
+In fact, they can be totally confusing, frustrating and leave you asking, “Why is love so hard to find?”

 However, looking for love doesn’t have to be a continuously painful endeavor.
 It doesn’t have to be a fruitless search.
 It also doesn’t mean you have to settle for “Mr./Ms. Right Now,” instead of “Mr./Ms. Right Forever.”